 Remember, indicate all of your sources via both parenthetical citations and an MLA format works cited list, to acknowledge the work of other authors.

 Works cited examples:

 Anderson, Benedict.
 Imagined Communities.
 Verso, 1983.

 Fox, Claire F. The Fence and the River: Culture and Politics at the U.S.-Mexico Border.
-University of Minnesota Press, 1999.
+U of Minnesota P, 1999.